Ryan Howley: Ayr United (loan)

+Return to Coventry City

+In January 2025, Howley was recalled by Coventry and ended his loan spell with Ayr.

+On 28 May 2025, Coventry City announced that Howley had been released.

 Bristol Rovers

 On 8 July 2025, following a successful trial period, Howley joined League Two club Bristol Rovers on a two-year deal.

+Tamworth (loan)

+On 6 February 2026 it was confirmed that Howley had signed for National League side Tamworth on loan for the remainder of the 2025–26 season, he was joined at the club on the same day by Birmingham City player Daniel Isichei.

+Second Tamworth (loan)

+On 4 September 2026, he returned to Tamworth on a three-month loan deal.
+Howley made his second debut for Tamworth on 9 September 2026, coming on as a 46th minute substitute for Joe Rye in a National League Cup fixture at home to Middlesbrough.
+Tamworth lost the fixture 3–1.

 International career

-Howley made his international debut for Wales U19 in an friendly against Croatia U19, playing 45 minutes.
+Howley made his international debut for Wales U19 in a friendly against Croatia U19, playing 45 minutes.

 In September 2022 Howley was called up to the Wales under-21 squad., he made his debut for the U21s in the friendly defeat to Austria U21, on 27 September 2022, coming on to replace Oliver Hammond for the final eight minutes.